MihaMarkic/Simple-Discord-Bot/README.md

 # Simple-Discord-Bot
-A sample discord bot created with DSharpPlus for educational purposes
+A sample discord bot based on DSharpPlus and NCalcAsync libraries for educational purposes.

+Before running the code, a proper Discord Bot token should be used.